Vehicle registration plates of Georgia (country): Embassies and consulates

 Embassy and consulate vehicles have their own registration plate with white characters and white numbers on a red background.
 Numbers on embassy plates are formatted so that the first two digits represent the foreign entity/organization the vehicle is registered, followed by a CMD, D or AS.
 The last three digits are sequential, where XX CMD 001 is (generally) the Ambassador's flag car.
 For a list of foreign entity/organization and their first digits, see below:

 Abkhazia and South Ossetia

 The self-proclaimed republics of Abkhazia and South Ossetia issue their own registration plates: Russian-style plates in Abkhazia and Soviet-style plates in South Ossetia.
-Since 2004 these registration plates are forbidden to be used on the territory controlled by the government of Georgia; while the Georgian plates are not allowed to be used on the territory controlled by republics.
+Since 2004 these registration plates are forbidden to be used on the territory controlled by the government of Georgia; while the Georgian plates are not allowed to be used on the territory controlled by these breakaway republics.
 Thus most cars that cross the boundaries of the unrecognised republics have to use Russian registration plates.